Tony Palmer (director): Opera, theatre and rock music

-In addition to films, Tony Palmer has also directed in the theatre and in the opera house.
-After a debut at the Zurich Opera House with Peter Grimes ("the high point of the season", Neue Zürcher Zeitung), he had a double triumph in Karlsruhe, War and Peace, and again in Zurich with Berlioz's opera, The Trojans ("marvellous" – London Daily Express).
-In Saint Petersburg, he directed the Russian premiere of Parsifal ("world class" – The Times), conducted by Valery Gergiev, with Plácido Domingo.
+In addition to films, Palmer has also directed in the theatre and in the opera house.
+After a debut at the Zurich Opera House in 1989 with Peter Grimes ("the high point of the season", Neue Zürcher Zeitung), he had a double triumph in Karlsruhe, War and Peace, described as "marvellously suited to the stage and packed with impressive scenes and powerful outbursts of uninhibited activity". and again in Zurich with Berlioz's opera, The Trojans in 1990 ("marvellous" – London Daily Express).
+In Saint Petersburg, he directed the first performance in Russia for 80 years of Parsifal, conducted by Valery Gergiev, with Alexey Steblyanko in the title role.
 He has also directed in Hamburg, Munich, Augsburg, Savonlinna, Berlin and Helsinki and recently became the first Western director ever to work at the Bolshoi in Moscow.

 Parsifal won Best Theatre Production ('Casta Diva') in Moscow, 1997, as well as a 'Golden Mask'.
 On the West End stage he has directed the world premiere of John Osborne's Look Back in Anger Part Two, Déjà Vu.
 Mr Palmer also presented the BBC Radio 3 Arts magazine 'Night Waves', for which he won a Sony Award for best arts programme.

-Tony Palmer is also well known for his rock music documentaries, several of them the among the first of the genre and covering everyone from the Beatles to Cream.
+Palmer is also well known for his rock music documentaries, several of them among the first of the genre and covering everyone from the Beatles to Cream.
 All My Loving (1968) was Palmer's groundbreaking BBC series on pop music (which John Lennon personally requested he make) featuring Eric Clapton, Eric Burdon, Jimi Hendrix and others against the backdrop of the Vietnam War, and other explosive political events rocking the 1960s.
 Palmer went on to make 200 Motels, a documentary about America avant-garde rock musician Frank Zappa.
 It is considered a rock classic but, in a 2017 interview with Toronto arts reporter and critic Deirdre Kelly, Palmer called it one of the worst films he ever did.

 Writing

-Tony Palmer has published several books, and has written for The New York Times, The Times, Punch, Life magazine etc. From 1967 to 1974 he was a regular music critic for The Observer.
+Palmer has published several books, and has written for The New York Times, The Times, Punch, Life magazine etc. From 1967 to 1974 he was a regular music critic for The Observer.
 From 1969 to 1974 he had a weekly column in The Spectator entitled 'Notes from the Underground'.